Another Wells Fargo CEO steps down; 'about damn time,' longtime critic Elizabeth Warren says

 For the second time in 2½ years, a chief executive of Wells Fargo & Co. resigned abruptly on Thursday as the scandal-ridden bank took another stab at putting its problems behind it.

-Tim Sloan became CEO in October 2016, succeeding John Stumpf after the company was hit with the first of what would become billions of dollars in penalties for having opened millions of bank accounts without customers' authorization.
+Tim Sloan became chief executive in October 2016, succeeding John Stumpf after the company was hit with the first of what would become billions of dollars in penalties for having opened millions of bank accounts without customers' authorization.

 "About damn time," Sen. Elizabeth Warren of Massachusetts, a Democratic presidential candidate who has long slammed Wells Fargo, tweeted Thursday afternoon.